 If your mortgage is unaffordable, and you are struggling to make the payments, consider the following options:

 Most homeowners who obtained a home mortgage before 1/1/2009 and are experiencing a hardship can apply to the federal government’s Home Affordable Modification Program (HAMP).
-Some analysts deem this program unsuccessful due to the small percentage of homeowners who receive a permanent modification, but HAMP may still be better than direct negotiation with your lender.
+Some analysts deem this program unsuccessful due to the small percentage of homeowners who receive a permanent modification.
 California homeowners can also apply through the CALHFA Mortgage Assistance Corporation for a principal reduction of up to $100,000.

 Homeowners who are behind on payments may also contact their lenders to apply for a mortgage modification.
 The lender will evaluate whether it would benefit more from a modification versus a foreclosure and sale of the property.
 In recent years, few homeowners achieved the desired results from this process, but the large inventory of foreclosed homes may motivate lenders to approve more modifications.
 This option is worth a try if you are determined to stay in your home.